How Much Does Youth Hockey Cost? Complete Breakdown for Parents

 Sources & References

-3. Sports & Fitness Industry Association — Youth Sports Participation and Spending Report (sfia.org)
+3. Sports & Fitness Industry Association — youth-sports participation and spending data (sfia.org)

 Rob Boirun